Tarrowren/css-class-intellisense/README.md

 ## Features

-- Html/Vue class attribute completion
+- Html/Vue class attribute completion (Include Vue imported CSS file)
 - Jump to definition or reference
-- Rename
+- Rename (May conflict with other extensions, currently can not be resolved, use with caution)

 ## Usage